 Instead of such narrative definitions, the “descriptive statements” which serve to differentiate concepts from one another may be expressed in description logic.
 This principle is applied in SNOMED CT® where the concepts are defined by their hierarchical and defining attribute relationships.
 See chapter 3.4 “SNOMED CT® definitions, attributes and relationships” for further explanations.

-SNOMED CT® as a health terminology
+3SNOMED CT® as a health terminology

 The following sections outline the main characteristics of the structure of SNOMED CT® and particular aspects which are of interest for the translators.
-Further, definitive, information about the structure of SNOMED CT® is described in the SNOMED CT® User Guide and SNOMED CT® Technical Implementation Guide.

-The multi-hierarchical and multi-axial structure of SNOMED CT®
+Further, definitive, information about the structure of SNOMED CT® is described in the SNOMED CT® User Guide and SNOMED CT® Technical Implementation Guide.3.1The multi-hierarchical and multi-axial structure of SNOMED CT®

 The SNOMED CT® concepts belong to a system of concepts arranged in a number of generic (IS-A) hierarchies according to the semantic areas to which they belong.
 The concepts are arranged in hierarchies covering areas of medical or clinical information such as Body Structure, Clinical finding, Procedure, Substance, and others.
 Terms representing concepts related to non-clinical information needed for patients' health records are also included.
 They may be found in hierarchies such as Event, Environment or geographical location, or Physical object: